-What’s the difference between SRE and DevOps?
+What’s the difference between SRE vs. DevOps?
 You could argue that it’s largely a matter of semantics, and that in practice SREs and DevOps engineers fill the same basic roles.

-Nevertheless, there are some distinctions—even if subtle ones—between SRE and DevOps.
+Nevertheless, there are some distinctions—even if subtle ones—between DevOps and SREs.
 They may seem unimportant given that these two types of roles largely share the same values and practices, but the reality is that, at the end of the day, SREs and DevOps engineers address different needs.
 Understanding those differences is key to ensuring that your IT teams operate as efficiently as possible.

 What is SRE?

-SRE, which is short for Site Reliability Engineering or Site Reliability Engineer, refers to the use of software engineering principles to help maintain and manage IT systems.
+Site Reliability Engineering (SRE), or site reliability engineer, refers to the use of software engineering principles to help maintain and manage IT systems.

 What Is DevOps?

 DevOps, as the term implies, is about bridging the gap between development and IT operations.
 DevOps is a combination of development, quality assurance (QA), and operations, together with related best practices and methods.
 The goals of DevOps are to:

 Shorten the software development life cycle (SDLC).